Daniel Boone Bridge: History

-The westbound span was closed for emergency repairs to a expansion joint in 2010.
+The westbound span was closed for emergency repairs to an expansion joint in 2010.

 As the AADT rapidly increased, there came to be an increasing need for a wider bridge with standard-width lanes and shoulders, both of which the original bridge lacked.
 Furthermore, the aging structure had reached the point in life where regular maintenance was required, which not only was a money drain to the state, but was also an inconvenience to motorists due to the lane closures needed to safely make the repairs.
-As a result, MoDOT started planning for a new replacement in the early 2000s.MODOT started studies for a new replacement around 2001 or 2002.
+As a result, MoDOT started planning for a new replacement in the early 2000s.
+MoDOT started studies for a new replacement around 2001 or 2002.
 On December 10, 2004, the Missouri Highways and Transportation Commission approved the design location of a third span, to be built upstream (to the west) of the two current spans.
 This new span will carry eastbound traffic, while the current eastbound span will carry westbound traffic.
 Funding was approved in July 2011 and construction is expected to begin in 2013.
 The Funding was finally unveiled in 2011, and in November, 2012 a design-build contract was awarded to the Walsh-Alberici joint venture team with designer Burns & McDonnell.
 Construction started in 2013 on a girder bridge, located upstream of the two existing bridges.
 All four eastbound lanes were routed onto the new bridge on June 28, 2015.

-The eastbound bridge closed on June 28, 2015 to be rehabilitated, at which point it was temporarily carried over the original westbound span.
+The eastbound bridge closed on June 28, 2015, to be rehabilitated, at which point it was temporarily carried over the original westbound span.
 The work was completed on November 5, 2015, on which day the bridge opened to westbound traffic.
-Eastbound traffic across the old bridge ceased on November 5, 2015 after the former eastbound span opened to westbound traffic.
+Eastbound traffic across the old bridge ceased on November 5, 2015, after the former eastbound span opened to westbound traffic.
 Although the bridge was eligible for the NRHP list, it was demolished in March 2016.

 The new bridges bike/pedestrian attachment opened on June 9, 2016, and connects the Katy Trail to the Monarch Levee Trail.